cvwjensen/springbootcourse/api/README.md

 - Make a new class, MyErrorController, and annotate it `@RestController` and `@RequestMapping("/error")`.
 - Implement the `ErrorController` interface.
-- Let the `getErrorPath()` return "/error".
 - Make a method `public ResponseEntity<Map<String, Object>> myErrorHandler(ServletWebRequest webRequest)`.

 The ServletWebRequest webRequest is a handle to the new request created by the Webserver when the DispatcherServlet has given up and asks for the error page.
-It includes a reference to the original request, where the DispatcherServlet has put a lot of attribute regarding the Exception, including the StackTrace.
+It includes a reference to the original request, where the DispatcherServlet has put a lot of attributes regarding the Exception, including the StackTrace.

 - Pull out the exception attributes from the request with this snippet:
 ```java
 final DefaultErrorAttributes defaultErrorAttributes = new DefaultErrorAttributes();
 final Map<String, Object> errorAttributes = defaultErrorAttributes.getErrorAttributes(webRequest, ErrorAttributeOptions.of(ErrorAttributeOptions.Include.STACK_TRACE));
 ```
 - Print out the errorAttributes.
-This is where you could notify your operations about details of the uncaught exception.
+This is where you could notify your operations about details of the uncaught exception or maybe just enrich with a TraceId from the request for further investigation.
 - Return a Map with the message from the "error" key in the errorAttributes.
 This is where the BasicErrorController normally would create its WhiteLabel Error.

 #### Solution